apache/pekko-connectors/docs/src/main/paradox/pravega.md

 reference.conf
 : @@snip(/pravega/src/main/resources/reference.conf)

-The Pravega connector can automatically configure the Pravega client by supplying Lightbend configuration in an application.conf, or it can be set programmatically with @apidoc[ReaderSettingsBuilder$] or @apidoc[WriterSettingsBuilder$].
+The Pravega connector can automatically configure the Pravega client by supplying [configuration](https://github.com/lightbend/config) in an application.conf, or it can be set programmatically with @apidoc[ReaderSettingsBuilder$] or @apidoc[WriterSettingsBuilder$].
 See the following sections for examples.